dataismyname/data_science_portfolio/README.md

-# data_science_portfolio
+# David A. Tirado A.'s_Portfolio
-latest projects related to the use of data
+Latest projects related to the use of data
 # [Project 1: Real Estate Web Scrapping: Analysis and ML Models](https://github.com/dataismyname/real_estate_web_scrapping_analysis)
 The notebook includes:
 * Scrapper